Naziha al-Dulaimi: Politics (1958—1963)

-Under the leadership and active participation of Dr. Naziha, the League (now entitled Iraqi Women's League) developed during the following years and turned into a mass organization after the 14 July 1958 Revolution.
-With its membership rising to 42,000 (out of a total population at the time of 8 million citizens), it achieved many gains for Iraqi women, in particular the progressive Personal Status Law No. 188 (1959).
+Under the leadership and active participation of al-Dulaimi, the League (now entitled Iraqi Women's League) developed during the following years and turned into a mass organization after the 14 July Revolution.
+With its membership rising to 42,000 (from a total population of 8 million citizens), it achieved many gains for Iraqi women, in particular the Personal Status Law No. 188 (1959).

-In appreciation of its role and achievements, the Iraqi Women's League became a permanent member of the Secretariat of the International Women's Federation.
-Dr. Naziha was elected to the Federation's assembly and executive.
-Later, she became vice president of this international organization.
-She became a prominent woman figure on an international level, as well as in the Arab world and "Third World."
+In appreciation of its role and achievements, the Iraqi Women's League became a permanent member of the Secretariat of the International Women's Federation. al-Dulaimi was elected to the Federation's assembly and executive, later becoming the vice president.

-During the 1950s, Dr. Naziha was an active participant in the Iraqi Peace Movement and was a member of the preparatory committee for the Peace Partisans conference that was held in Baghdad on 25 July 1954.
-She was also a member of the World Peace Council.
+During the 1950s, al-Dulaimi was an active participant in the Iraqi Peace Movement and was a member of the preparatory committee for the Peace Partisans conference that was held in Baghdad on 25 July 1954; she was also a member of the World Peace Council.
 She spent the 1950s researching and eradicating the indigenous Bejel bacteria in southern Iraq.

 After the monarchy was overthrown, she was appointed by President Abd al-Karim Qasim as Minister of Municipalities in the 1959 cabinet as the sole representative of the ICP in his republican government.
 She was the first female minister in Iraq's modern history and the first woman cabinet minister in the Arab world.
 She later assumed the post of State Minister in a later cabinet formation.
-During her government career, al-Dulaimi was instrumental in turning the vast slums of eastern Baghdad into a massive public work and housing project that came to be known as Thawra City—now Sadr City.
+During her government career, al-Dulaimi was instrumental in turning the vast slums of eastern Baghdad into a massive public work and housing project that came to be known as Thawra City - now Sadr City.
 She also helped author the secular 1959 Civil Affairs Law, which reformed marriage and inheritance laws to the advantage of Iraqi women.